Black-and-gray

-Black-and-gray tattoo illustrating the Crusades that encompasses the whole back which is the tattoo industry is known as a back piece.
-The shading technique used encompasses different tones and line weights to create a sense of depth in the piece.
+Black-and-gray tattoo illustrating the Crusades that encompasses the whole back (known as a "back piece").
+The shading technique used encompasses different tones and line weights to create a sense of depth.

 Black-and-gray (also black-and-grey, black and grey/gray) is a style of tattooing that uses black tattoo ink mixed with distilled water to create various tones in the skin.
 This tattooing style originated from prisons in the 1970s and 1980s and was later popularized in tattoo parlors.

 Origin

 Black-and-gray is sometimes referred to as "jailhouse" or "joint style".
 It originated in prisons where inmates had limited access to materials: they resorted to using guitar strings for needles and cigarette ashes or pen ink to produce tattoos.
 Inmates constructed makeshift tattoo machines using small motors from tape players.
 Prisons prohibit inmates from tattooing, so these were done in secret.
 Jailhouse style developed in the Chicano and cholo culture in Los Angeles.

 During the late 1970s and early 1980s, this style became popularized in tattoo parlors outside of prison and was renamed "black and gray".
 Tattoo artists Ed Hardy, Jack Rudy, Charlie Cartwright, and Freddy Negrete contributed to popularizing the style for a wider audience, including in a shop called Good Time Charlie's in East Los Angeles.